yvett-codes/python-fizzbuzz/README.md

 # Python FizzBuzz

 This segment is intended to be used to teach how to use the Python debugger along with Pytest.
+Yiss, yass, yoss.

 ## Setup